Photo by micheile dot com on Unsplash

 Avoid the pitfall of believing “it’s too hard”

-As we all know, ‘knowledge is power’.
-But you’re not alone.
-You may have friends or relatives working in financial roles who you can ask about words or decisions you come across, don't be afraid to reach out.
-And ALLi is always here to help too.
+ALLi is always here to help too.
 In the coming months, we have a blog planned to decipher the key jargon for self-publishing financial management – so keep a lookout and bookmark!
 At the end of this post, you'll also find information and links to ALLi business planning resources, including the Quarterly Business Planner.

 Embrace business planning

-- productivity: Your output.
+- Productivity: your output.
 Expressed as words completed (writing productivity) and books published (publishing productivity).

-- purpose: Your influence and impact.
-Expressed as platform, reach, and engagement with your mission and what is most meaningful for you as a writer (book sales, follower numbers, and engagement ).
+- Purpose: your influence and impact.
+Expressed as platform, reach and engagement with your mission and what is most meaningful for you as a writer (book sales, follower numbers and engagement).

 Put on your different money mindset ‘hats’